 Lower Thompson Conservation Unit (CO-7)

-In 2022, the Lower Thompson CU status was estimated as ‘Green’ with high-confidence by the Rapid Salmon Scanner (Fig. A2.0, A2.2; Table A2.0).
+In 2022, the Lower Thompson CU status was estimated as ‘Green’ with high-confidence by the Rapid Salmon Scanner (Figure A2.0, A2.2; Table A2.0).
 The recent generational average falls above the absolute abundance lower (1,500) threshold (node 1) and above the absolute abundance upper (10,000) threshold (node 2).
 Following algorithm Pathway 1, there is a relative abundance metric for this CU (node 4) and the recent generational average falls above the lower benchmark (Sgen) (node 9) and above the upper threshold of 1.1 (the upper benchmark for this metric (80% Smsy).
 Status for this CU is therefore designated as ‘Green’ with High confidence at Node 36.

 During an unpublished expert review (Arbeider pers. comm), it was recorded: There was one dissenting expert on the status of Lower Thompson as ‘Green’ who recommended the status be ‘Amber’.
 One major concern was that although the last three years rapid-status has been ‘Green’, the overall time series is highly variable.
 Close monitoring of the percent change and abundance levels are required.
 Additionally, recent and severe fires and drought conditions are expected to negatively impact the spawning and rearing habitats, which will impact the population’s productivity and abundance trajectory.
 For example, a failure of the Bonaparte fishway due to a fire impacts in 2018 has resulted in near 0 spawner abundances in that system in both 2018 and 2021 (and expected low returns in 2024).